kstern31/kstern31.github.io/_posts/2018-1-29-CollegeCosts.md

 ![Region Selector]({{ site.baseurl }}/images/regions-colleges.png "Region Selector on CollegeData")

-A region could be selected using the click of a mouse, which can be achieved with a code snippet like below, where the region is one of the potential regions on the map:
+A region could be selected using the click of a mouse, which can be achieved with a code snippet like below, where (region) is one of the potential regions on the map:

 ```python
 element = driver.find_element_by_xpath('//*[@id="%s"]' % (region))
 element.click()
 ```